 Now that I’ve revealed my most closely held travel desires, WHAT’S ON YOUR BUCKET LIST?
 Let me know in the comments below!

 In case you’re wondering which of the things on my list are coming next – I’m not sure.
-I’m trying to put together a trip to Australia (and the Australian Open) in January, and I also hope to visit Angkor Wat later this year.
+The coronavirus pandemic has upended things but I’m trying to put together a trip to Australia (and the Australian Open) in January 2022, and I also hope to visit the Christ the Redeemer statue later this year.
 There will still be lots of travel to amazing places not on my Bucket List that I look forward to sharing with you! 🙂